Melbourne Teachers' College

-The Melbourne Teachers College was built in 1889-92 as the principal teacher training institution for the State of Victoria, Australia.
-It is located on Grattan Street, Carlton, on the grounds of the University of Melbourne.
-After various additional facilities and name changes in the following century, in 1989 it was amalgamated with the University.
+The Melbourne Teachers' College is a former Australian college.
+The college was built in 1889-92 as the principal teacher training institution for the state of Victoria.
+Its original and later buildings are on the corner of Grattan Street and Swanston Street in Carlton on the later extended grounds of the University of Melbourne.
+After various added buildings and name changes in the following century, in 1989 it was amalgamated with the university.

 History

-The earliest formal system of teacher training in Victoria was provided by the National School Board at the Model School in East Melbourne, which was established in 1855, but closed in 1859 in favour of an apprentice-based pupil teacher training program.
-In 1866 a Royal Commission revealed a lack of training and widespread incompetence among teachers, and the school was reopened as the Board of Education's Training Institution in 1870.
+The earliest formal system of teacher training in Victoria was provided by the National School Board at the Model School in East Melbourne, which was established in 1855 but closed in 1859 in favour of an apprentice-based pupil teacher training program.
+In 1866 a royal commission revealed a lack of training and widespread incompetence among teachers, and the school was reopened as the Board of Education's Training Institution in 1870.
 With the establishment of free and compulsory primary schooling in 1872, the requirement for new teachers grew substantially.
 It was felt that teachers would benefit from proximity to Melbourne University, and after years of negotiation, in 1887 four acres (1.657 hectares) of the south east corner of the grounds was provided to the Education Department.

 A grand Queen Anne style home for a teacher training college was designed within the Public Works Department, and constructed in 1889-92, initially known as the Training Institution.
 The building was constructed in stages and organised around the segregation of male and female trainees with separate lecture rooms, retiring rooms, and dormitories.
 The first stage was completed in 1889, comprising the central section with the principal teaching spaces.
 The west wing for female teachers was completed in 1891 and the east wing for male students was completed in 1892.
 In 1893, the College was closed due to the 1890s economic crisis, and between 1894 and 1898 it operated as a private school called the University High School.